Intergenerational dialogues with representatives of indigenous peoples

 Mulokot Foundation facebook page: Mulokot Kawemhakan

 For more information on the rights of indigenous peoples in Suriname, you can consult the annual chapters on Suriname in the IWGIA publication, Indigenous Worlds, translated into French on the GITPA website.
-Also recently published are the recent findings on indigenous peoples of the UN Committee on the Elimination of Racial Discrimination in its review of Suriname’s compliance with the Convention.
+Also recently published are the recent findings on indigenous peoples of the UN Committee on the Elimination of Racial Discrimination in its review of Suriname’s compliance with the Convention

 Finally, you will find below a brief review of the rights of indigenous peoples in Suriname, which was presented as an introduction to this meeting: